Defying protesters, Ukraine's Yanukovich meets Putin on pact

 Hundreds of thousands of demonstrators, angered at Kiev's November 21 decision to abandon the deal with the EU, poured on to the streets last Sunday after many people - a lot of them young students - were hurt in police action.

-Though the government later apologised, Azarov returned to the attack on Thursday, labelling those holding public buildings like the mayor's office "nazis, extremists and criminals."
+Though the government later apologized, Azarov returned to the attack on Thursday, labeling those holding public buildings like the mayor's office "nazis, extremists and criminals."

 He has rejected calls for his dismissal and an opposition call for early elections.
 His first deputy, Serhiy Arbuzov, who appeared to say on Thursday he supported snap elections, denied this on Friday, saying his words had been "twisted".